 Guzman el Bueno Castle was built in 960 by Caliph Abderraman III.
 It passed through different hands until it was conquered by Christians in 1292.
-It’s in a strategic point in the city.
+It’s at a strategic point in the city.
 From here, you can see the entire coast and the whole city.

 It owes its name to Alonso Pérez de Guzmán, who in 1294 defended the castle of the Muslim army.
 They urged him to deliver the castle in exchange for the life of his firstborn, but Alonso Pérez de Guzmán, continued to fight, defend the castle and be loyal to his king.